Taut foliations of 3-manifolds with Heegaard genus two: Left-orderable groups, branched surfaces, and Heegaard diagrams

-Given a wave $\eta$ with respect to $ u_1$, each of the 3 boundary curves of $\overline{N(\eta\cup u_1)}$ bounds a disk in the handlebody $\mathcal{U}$.
-Since $S\setminus(\eta\cup u_1)$ is connected, one of the 3 curves, denoted by $u'$, is a non-separating curve that is not parallel to $ u_i$ ($i=1,2$).
-Let $U'$ be the compressing disk bounded by $u'$.
-This means that $\{U', U_2\}$ is a new complete set of compressing disks for the handlebody $\mathcal{U}$.
+By the definition of a wave, $u'$ bounds a disk $U'$ in the handlebody $\mathcal{U}$.
+This claim implies that $\{U', U_2\}$ is a new complete set of compressing disks for the handlebody $\mathcal{U}$.
 The \emph{wave move} along $\eta$ is the operation of replacing the disk $U_1$ with the disk $U'$.
 It follows from Lemma~\ref{Ldisk} that the new set of disks $\{U', U_2\}$ has fewer intersection points with $\widehat{V}$.
 See \cite[section 1.3]{LMP} for more discussions of genus-2 Heegaard diagrams and wave moves.

 \begin{definition} Given a Heegaard diagram formed by $\{u_1, u_2\}$ and $\{v_1, v_2\}$, we first fix a pair of meridians $v_s$ and $u_t$ ($s=1$ or $2$ and $t=1$ or $2$) such that $|v_s\cap u_t|$ is minimal among all pairs of the meridians from $\{v_1, v_2\}$ and $\{u_1, u_2\}$.
 Define the complexity of the Heegaard diagram to be $c(\widehat{U}, \widehat{V}) = (|v_s\cap u_t|, |(v_1\cup v_2)\cap u_t|, |(v_1\cup v_2)\cap (u_1\cup u_2)|)$ with the lexicographical order.
 We call $v_s$ and $u_t$ the special meridians for the Heegaard diagram. \end{definition}